 Andorra is undoubtedly synonymous with nature: more than 90% of the country is made up of mountains, forests, rivers, lakes and meadows.
-Only about 4% of the territory has been built on, in the bottom of the valleys and at the feet of more than 65 peaks over 6,560 feet high.
+Only about 4% of the territory has been built on, at the bottom of the valleys and at the feet of the more than 65 peaks that are over 6,560 feet high.

 When you need to forget about your daily routine, you can come to relax in Southern Europe’s largest thermal spa complex: Caldea.
 Here you will have over 322,917 square feet to take it easy with your family, or you could relax with your partner in Inúu and give your younger children the chance to enjoy the unique Likids experience.
 Which will you choose?